I have ingrown hairs and dark spots on my legs. So I’m always on the lookout for new products to try.

 Overall Thoughts—Did It Work?

-Here’s the thing, half the reason I bought this lotion was because I thought the chemical exfoliants would help combat the dark marks on my legs.
-But it barely made any difference in them.
+Here’s the thing, half the reason I bought this lotion was because I thought it would help lighten the dark marks on my legs.
+But it barely made a difference.
+(I actually wrote a separate article about fading hyperpigmentation on legs—if you’re interested, you can read it here.)

 What I Liked